Absolute continuity of Bernoulli convolutions for algebraic parameters

 Let $\l,p\in(0,1)$ be real numbers and let $\xi_1,\xi_2,\ldots$ be a sequence of independent random variables with $\P(\xi_n=1)=p$, $\P(\xi_n=-1)=1-p$.
 We define the Bernoulli convolution $\mu_{\l,p}$ with parameter $\l$ and $p$ as the law of the random variable $\sum_{n=0}^\infty \xi_n\l^n$.

 This paper is concerned with the problem of whether $\mu_{\l,p}$ is absolutely continuous or singular with respect to the Lebesgue measure for given parameters $\l$ and $p$.
-It is well-known that $\mu_{\l,p}$ being a selfsimilar measure is of pure type.
+It is well-known that $\mu_{\l,p}$, like all self-similar measures, is of pure type.
 The main result of the paper is the following.

 \begin{thm} For every $\e>0$ and $p\in(0,1)$, there is $c>0$ such that the following holds.
 Let $\l<1$ be an algebraic number and suppose that